Athenian-ComputerScience-Fall2020/tic-tac-toe-Jackypop101/pseudocode.md

 Below are templates for flowcharts and mardown. feel free to edit them - or delete them and do something else if you prefer.

 # Markdown
+1) First I will print out the directions of how to play the game.

-1) First I will create a dictionary with keys as TL, TM, TR, ML, MM, MR, BL, BM, BR.
+2) I will create a dictionary with keys as TL, TM, TR, ML, MM, MR, BL, BM, BR.
 T means top, M means mid, B means bot, L means left, R means right.
 And the values for the keys are blank.

-2) Then I will create a print board function that prints out the value of each key which makes it easier to plug a place(for ex.
+3) Then I will create a print board function that prints out the value of each key which makes it easier to plug a place(for ex.
 TL) in and put down either X or O later on in the game function. here I will use the '|' and '-+-+-' as formatting for the board

-3) I will create function ttt as the acual game code.
+4) I will create function ttt as the acual game code that I will run.

-4) I will probably then use a for loop to ask the players 9 times total where to place their marks.
+5) I will probably then use a for loop to ask the players 9 times total where to place their marks.
+I will also use a try and except function to allow the player to redo their input if they typed it wrong.

-5) Using the print board function combined with the dictionary to print out the acual game board everytime before the program ask the user for their input
+6) Using the print board function combined with the dictionary to print out the acual game board everytime before the program ask the user for their input

-6) By asking for input from the user of where to place(for ex.
+7) By asking for input from the user of where to place(for ex.
 TL) we can place either X or O into that slot.
-I will also use a try and except function to allow the player to redo their input if they typed it wrong.

-7) If the slot if already something on that slot, it will ask the user to move their piece elsewhere.
+8) If the slot if already something on that slot, it will ask the user to move their piece elsewhere.

-8) I will make a system using a lot of if statements checking if there is 3 of X or O in a row.
+9) I will make a system using a lot of if statements checking if there is 3 of X or O in a row.
 When there is, it will print the winning side (X or O) won the game.

-9) I will also check after 9 round meaning the board is full whether it is a tie or not.
+10) I will also check after 9 round meaning the board is full whether it is a tie or not.

-10) Lastly, I will make a function that ask the players if they would like to play again after they either tied or won.
+11) Lastly, I will make a function that ask the players if they would like to play again after they either tied or won.

 ## Markdown
 This is a brief guide to Markdown.
 Click the edit button to see what to type and use the "Preview changes" tab to check your work as you go.